-For the years starting after the 1st of January 2016, the "Tax Compliance Certificate" is optional and the Company has opted out for the years ended up to 31.12.2018.
-The Company has not been audited by the tax authorities for the years ended on 31.12.2016, 31.12.2017, 31.12.2018 and 31.12.2019.
+For the years starting after the 1st of January 2016, the "Tax Compliance Certificate" is optional, and the Company has opted out for the years ended up to 31.12.2020.
+The Company has not been audited by the tax authorities ended on 31.12 of years 2016 to 2020.
 For the unaudited tax years, there is the possibility of added imposed taxes and surcharges, for the year that they are identified and finalized.
 The Management estimates that any additional taxes that might be imposed will not have a material impact on the financial statements of the Company.